Share the Love, Leave No Trace

 A trail is only litter-free because you picked up your trash, or never left any.
 If you bring anything into the outdoors, take it back out.
 Pack it in, pack it out, is the slogan for the third principle, Dispose of Waste Properly.
 Same for toilet paper, don’t always expect nature to decompose your potty trash.
 If you poop in the woods, make sure it’s in a hole at least 6-8 inches deep and completely covered up.

-Highlight Insight: On the AT, I always tried to pick up trash (what I could carry) between towns.
+Highlight Insight: On the AT, I always collected trash between towns.
 After awhile, it becomes a habit picking up micro-trash (small pieces, corners of wrappers, etc.) and I know I wasn’t the only one picking up stuff on the trail.
 As far as digging catholes, start a good habit early on.
 Pre-dig if need be.

 Leave What You Find